Bookworms like you and me can get paid to read books.

 Note that the company matches your genre preferences with new titles up for review.

-Payment: Review payment varies on a book-to-book basis, depending on length, genre, and other factors.
+Payment: Reviewers get paid to read books on a book-to-book basis, depending on length, genre, and other factors.

 Writerful Books accept book review jobs from authors of contemporary novels from American, Australian, British, Canadian, Irish and New Zealand.